Giessrigl/SW_Deployment/Lab4/README.md

 * Lastly I could not establish a database connection when setting up wordpress.
 Things I tried:
 1. Use a static cluster ip address in services.yaml instead of "None".
-2. Use an internal LoadBalancer instead of ClusterIP as type -> [Internal lb](https://docs.microsoft.com/en-us/azure/aks/internal-lb) and connect wordpress to the "external ip address" of mysql.
+2. Use an [internal LoadBalancer](https://docs.microsoft.com/en-us/azure/aks/internal-lb) instead of ClusterIP as type and connect wordpress to the "external ip address" of mysql.
 3. Use the on-installation-created database for the Database Name to connect to (in the wordpressdeployment.yaml).
 4. Changed the mysql version (from 5.7 to 5.6) after a colleague explained the possibility of the mysql version not being compatible with the volume for the AKS.